 Russia has been expanding its military presence in the Arctic, building new airfields and deep-water ports.
 It has a fleet of icebreakers—ships designed to break through ice—larger than all the other fleets in the world combined.
 It also has a 40-to-2 advantage over the U.S. in icebreakers, and it plans to build at least eleven more.
 Russia’s military expansion could create a conflict with the U.S. as the two states will eventually vie for control of the newly accessible region.
 Coupled with the threat that sea level rise poses to U.S. naval bases, this could present a very real national security threat in the near future.

 In April 2018, Navy officials told the U.S. Senate Armed Services Committee the Navy would release a new Arctic strategy to reflect a future where transit through the Arctic will increase.
 This strategy needs to consider the national security threats the U.S. will face in a world where Russia may not back down from gaining influence and power in the Arctic region.
+The Pentagon crystalized the issue in a January report to Congress on the effects of climate change on installations and operations.
+The military said that of 79 military installations it examined, 53 faced a threat of recurrent flooding, while 43 faced drought, and 36 wildfires.
+“The effects of a changing climate are a national security issue with potential impacts to Department of Defense (DoD or the Department) missions, operational plans, and installations,” the report said.
 This is uncharted territory, that can hopefully be navigated peacefully.

 Keeping The Peace

 Addressing the causes of climate change and working toward solutions is key to preserving national and international security.
 If we strive for a more peaceful world, then tackling climate change has to be part of the effort.